 Whatever the reason for an arrest, no one wants to spend more time in jail than absolutely necessary.
 And we can thank our country’s Constitution for our ability to be granted bail.
 When you are put into a position where you are behind bars and at the mercy of someone other than yourself to get you out of jail, you’ll want to make sure you choose someone with experience, qualifications and a positive review history.
 Obviously, that person will be an experienced and licensed bail bond agent who has been in business in the area for several years.

 Bail Bond agents provide the court surety bail bonds on behalf of someone accused of a crime in exchange for their release while awaiting a court hearing.
 The bonds are put in place of the full bail amount as a guarantee that the defendant will be sure to appear in court as scheduled.
-The cost for a bail bond is usually 10% of the full amount of bail set by the judge.
+The cost for a bail bond is usually 10% of the full amount of bail set by the judge for state crimes and 15% for federal.

-Anyone is eligible to contact a bail bondsman, complete the paperwork and make payment for the person who is incarcerated.
+Anyone over age 18 with a state ID or U.S. Passport is eligible to contact a bail bondsman, complete the paperwork and make payment for the person who is incarcerated.
 This person is referred to as the indemnitor and would be taking on the responsibility with the bail bondsman to make sure the defendant appears in court as ordered by the judge.

-If you find a bail bondsman who operates 24 hours a day and he or she is contacted immediately following an arrest and the paperwork is completed quickly, it’s common for the person who was arrested to be released within one to six hours after completing the booking process.
+If you find a bail bondsman who operates 24 hours a day and he or she is contacted immediately following an arrest and the bond paperwork is completed quickly, it’s common for the person who was arrested to be released within two to eight hours after completing the booking process.
 The more experienced the bondsman, the more smoothly the release from jail will be.

 Don’t waste time!
-Call or text Bail Bonds Now at (954)-500-9999 to begin the bail bond process.
+Call or text Bail Bonds Now at (954)-500-9999 to begin the bail bond process with our online form.
 We have been serving individuals and families with bail bond assistance since 2012.
 Our agents are standing by 24 hours a day, 7 days a week, 365 days per year!

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now